wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/ProgrammingLanguage/Go/Go-Reference.md

 - [HttpRouter #Project#](https://github.com/julienschmidt/httprouter): A high performance HTTP request router that scales well.

 - [2017-Visualizing Concurrency in Go · divan's blog](http://divan.github.io/posts/go_concurrency_visualize/): One of the strongest sides of Go programming language is a built-in concurrency based on Tony Hoare’s CSP paper.
 Go is designed with concurrency in mind and allows us to build complex concurrent pipelines.
 But have you ever wondered - how various concurrency patterns look like?

+- [2017-Profiling Go](http://www.integralist.co.uk/posts/profiling-go/):  We dive into the techniques and tools available for profiling Go applications